brson/rust-contract-comparison/blog/dfinity.md

 huge logo, links to docs, basic commands.

-This is perfectly fine for something on first run, but I don't ever want to see this again.
+This is perfectly fine for something on first run, but I don't want to see this again.
 It's obvious though that this is not something that happens only on first run, since we've seen this message multiple times.